GibzB/CloudChallenge/README.md

 - Created three OUs and add users to those OUs
 - Configured application access based on OUs
 - Configured application settings based on OUs

+## Google Workspace Admin: Securing
+Google Workspace administrators are presented with a wealth of security settings, which they will need to learn in order to effectively keep their environment secure.
+With options not limited to reviewing a list of all user accounts and devices, disabling or removing accounts and devices accordingly.
+They can also review and manage Google Workspace apps, Google Services, Marketplace Apps, and any apps that connect to Google Workspace via SAML (Security Assertion Markup Language).

+#### Lessons learnt
+- Reviewed password policy settings
+- Enabled user account recovery
+- Enabled 2-Step Verification for a subset of users
+- Whitelisted apps in the Marketplace